tmow12/food-facilities-challenge/README.md

   - Harder to enforce data integrity

 - **Data Formatting**:
   Completed a data sanitization before hand, the current csv file headers are not uniformed, when validating the data with the Pydantic model, I am returning the JSON fields with those headers as is to frontend.
 If frontend was expecting a uniform format, that could cause confusion/errors.
-It is also best practice to be consistient with field names in general.
+It is also best practice to be consistient with field names.

 - **Distance Calculation**:
   Have a more efficient implementation for calculating the distance.
-The current implemntation is leverages .apply() which under the hood is a for loop that goes over each record in the dataset, converts the lat/long to floats and calculates the geodesic distance from user's passed in cooridnates, then stores the result in a new "distance" column, sorts it, and takes the 5 closest.
+The current implemntation leverages .apply() which under the hood, is a for loop that goes over each record in the dataset, converts the lat/long to floats and calculates the geodesic distance from user's passed in cooridnates, then stores the result in a new "distance" column, sorts it, and takes the 5 closest.
 This is inefficient, because as the dataset grows, this operation will become slower.
 A possible solution I was reading into was using a haversine formula and NumPy to calculate all the distances at once, which under hood runs compiled c code.
 A first flance, this would be much faster, and more performant even if the dataset grew in size.
 But it also seems slightly trickier to implement and would need more time to research

 ### What are the things you left out?